Plans revealed for biggest ever London Marathon after vaccine rollout | Press and Journal

 “It is difficult in a way for a lot of people to imagine from where we are now about what October might look like but the Government has said that everyone in this country should be vaccinated by September.”

-Mr Brasher, whose father, Chris Brasher, co-founded the London Marathon in 1981, said the vaccination programme, which has already seen 4.6 million people get their first dose, and the Government pledge means London Marathon Events “believe in October we can deliver something that once again will show humanity and mankind at its best which was one of the original goals that my father and John Disley put into the event”.
+Mr Brasher, whose father Chris Brasher co-founded the London Marathon in 1981, said the vaccination programme, which has already seen 4.6 million people get their first dose, and the Government pledge meant London Marathon Events “believe in October we can deliver something that once again will show humanity and mankind at its best which was one of the original goals that my father and John Disley put into the event”.

 “And that’s what the London Marathon has done over the last 40 years and that’s absolutely what we hope to deliver on October 3 2021.”